connectedbydata/connectedbydata.org/_events/2025-05-22-national-voices-roundtable.md

 This will be structured around a set of invited provocations, and responses, with a view of laying groundwork for pitching future funded projects.

-> This roundtable is invitation-ony.
+> This roundtable is invitation only.
 If you would like to talk to us about this work [please get in touch](mailto:tim@connectedbydata.org).